NOTE TO READERS:

 In summary, multiple studies demonstrate that fear, anxiety, lack of control, and other aversive emotional experiences predispose people to believe in conspiracy theories by activating sense-making motivations and intuitive cognitive processes like pattern perception.
 The evidence suggests conspiracy beliefs are grounded in emotions rather than analytic thinking.

 We learn from all this that the effects of the pervasive fear that motivates most Christian Nationalists are very real, powerful, and destructive.
 When we consider this reality alongside the fact that Godly love is the only power that conquers fear and gives us a sound mind, we must conclude that Godly love for neighbors is the only antidote for the fear that motivates Christian Nationalists.
 Obviously, political activism, religion and spiritual warfare do not have that power.
+If these philosophies had this kind of power, America would not be in the political and social mess it is in.

 See articles below for more about the ways fear and anxiety affect thinking: